code-pushup/cli/packages/plugin-js-packages/README.md

 1. If you haven't already, install [@code-pushup/cli](../cli/README.md) and create a configuration file.

-2. Insert plugin configuration.
-By default, `audit` and `outdated` commands will be run.

-   Default configuration will look as follows:
+2. Insert plugin configuration with your package manager.
+By default, both `audit` and `outdated` checks will be run.
+The result should look as follows:

    ```js
    import jsPackagesPlugin from '@code-pushup/js-packages-plugin';